AbdelrhmanMohamed2001/Data-Analysis-SQL/SQL For Data Analysis/SQL For Data Analysis.md

 - Cleaning:

-Vital data cleansing tasks such as removing special characters from strings or handling null values in alignment with business requirements.
+Vital data cleaning tasks such as removing special characters from strings or handling null values in alignment with business requirements.

 - Shape: